HamzaMohibe/COM519_ImdbTvSeries/README.md

 - Registered User:

-  For a registered users, they can do everything that a general user can do, but they also have additional functionality to add new reviews for movies and tv series.
+  For a registered users, they can do everything that a general user can do, but they also have additional functionality to add new reviews for movies and tv series `views/common/header.ejs`.

   ```
+  ...
   <% if(user) { %>
         <li class="dropdown">
           <a class="dropdown-toggle" data-toggle="dropdown" href="#"